stelltec/aerlytix-website-v2/src/company/news/stratos-launches-abs-portal-choosing-aerlytix-as-platform.md

 “Before Covid, details in an ABS monthly noteholder report were not too much of an issue for noteholders or even for secondary trading,” he comments.

-“But after some heavy lease restructurings related to Covid, investors have struggled to value ABS holdingsand have recently enquired about breakdowns per aircraft, juridictions, maintenance status etc. Having conversations with them we realised that they have been missing crucial information on all aircraft ABS transactions.”
+“But after some heavy lease restructurings related to Covid, investors have struggled to value ABS holdings and have recently enquired about breakdowns per aircraft, juridictions, maintenance status etc. Having conversations with them we realised that they have been missing crucial information on all aircraft ABS transactions.”

 He says that in ABS deals noteholders receive monthly reports which are without much substance.

-“For instance noteholdersget full total amount of income but no breakdown peraircraft, no accurate maintenance statusand no end-of lease details.
+“For instance noteholdersget full total amount of income but no breakdown peraircraft, no accurate maintenance status and no end-of lease details.

 He adds: “Limited reporting is a legacy issue from the early 1990s, when securitisation transactions in the aircraft finance market started.This